 African-American

-Chaka Khan is an American singer, songwriter, and musician who rose to fame in the 1970s as the lead vocalist of the funk band Rufus.
-In the 1980s, she continued to create hit music and evolved her style to embrace the emerging genres of the era.
+Chaka Khan is a legendary American singer, songwriter, and musician who first gained prominence in the 1970s as the dynamic lead vocalist of the funk band Rufus.
+By the 1980s, she had firmly established herself as a solo artist, pushing musical boundaries and adapting her sound to the changing trends of the decade.

 ImprovisationalComedic